 Now only these, looking at overall feature integration of Wrike with Google Apps, we can call it Google Project Management Tool.

-The pricing model of Wrike: The free trial plan allows you to use 5 users.
-The paid plans of Wrike starts at $9.80 per user per month for 5 GB storage and unlimited projects.
-But currently, as of March 2020, they are offering heavy discounts on their professional plan.
+The pricing plan of Wrike: The free trial plan allows you to use 5 users.
+The paid plans of Wrike starts at $9.80 per user month for 5 GB storage and unlimited projects.
+You might need to connect with their help desk to get the enterprise plan.

 To be able to put up with new GDPR and CCPA law Wrike is continually investing in new tools and features to make their product GDPR and CCPA compliant.
 These updates include improving the security infrastructure, an audit of the third party contractual terms and conditions, new tools for data portability and data management.

 Basecamp Alternative – Asana

 I had heard a lot about Asana.
 So, I decided to try this task management tool.
 Asana is a wonderful project management alternative like Basecamp alternative and a great team management app.
 It allowed me to add more than one person to a task, track what others are doing, mark a task finished and also create different teams as per my need.
 I could also create custom fields to help me create task priorities.

 - User-friendly interface, easy to understand (allows you to use various color schemes to color code your task views)

 - Integration with Google Drive, Dropbox, Slack, GitHub, WordPress and many more – these are all the apps we use day and night.